Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 Question 39

-A company is considering a serverless architecture and wants to build and run applications without having to manage infrastructure. _Which AWS services should the company consider using when building applications?_
+A company is considering a _serverless architecture_ and wants to _build and run applications without having to manage infrastructure_. _Which AWS services should the company consider using when building applications?_
 (Choose 4)

 - **DynamoDB**